nats-io/stan.java/README.md

 ## A Note on Versions

-This is version 2.0-beta of the Java NATs streaming library.
+This is version 2.0.0 of the Java NATs streaming library.
 This version is a minor port to version 2.0 of the Java NATs library, but contains breaking changes due to the way the underlying library handles exceptions, especially timeouts.

+The new version minimizes threads.
+Only one thread is used for all callbacks, by relying on a dispatcher in the underlying NATS connection.
+If you want to deliver in multiple threads, you can use multiple StreamingConnections on the same underlying NATS connection.
+This reduces total thread usage while allowing callbacks to work independently.
+See [Sharing A NATS Connection](#sharing-a-nats-connection).

 One big change is the move to gradle, and away from maven, as with the NATs library.
 Please see the instructions below for [Building From Source](#building-from-source).
 The maven artifacts are still available in the same place, so should be usable without changing your application build files.